-You are allowed to love yourself this is the primary key to your inner happiness.
-We should all love ourselves first, which can be extremely hard to learn, most people don’t love themselves, there’s hurt people who go around helping people.
-There are narcissistic people who deep down don’t actually love themselves.
-They are very hurt, insecure, individuals who fill their needs and make themselves feel better by sucking the life out of others, destroying people along their way, not realising this continued pattern of behaviour isn’t a nice way to live, for themselves or those around them.
+You are allowed to love yourself; this is the primary key to your inner happiness.
+We should all love ourselves, which can be extremely hard to learn; most people don’t love themselves; there’s hurt people who go around helping people.
+There are narcissistic people who, deep down, don’t actually love themselves.
+They are very hurt, insecure, individuals who fill their needs and make themselves feel better by sucking the life out of others, destroying people along their way, not realising this continued behaviour pattern isn’t a nice way to live, for themselves or those around them.

-Most people have suffered from some form of trauma within their lives, although we are never responsible for our trauma, and not responsible for someone else behaviour.
+Most people have suffered from some form of trauma within their lives, although we are never responsible for our trauma and not responsible for someone else’s behaviour.
 However, we are responsible for our recovery.

 The narcissistic personality disorder is on a spectrum.
-There is those on the high end that are incredibly toxic and dangerous, those on the lower end that you might be able to manage your time around them and all those in between, not all narcissistic people cheat, all do lie, some manipulative people are not actually narcissists, they don’t destroy others to succeed, some successful people are, some are not.
+Those on the high end that is incredibly toxic and dangerous, those on the lower end that you might be able to manage your time around them and all those in between, not all narcissistic people cheat.
+All do lie.
+Some manipulative people are not actually narcissists.
+They don’t destroy others to succeed.
+Some successful people are, some are not.